Skip to content

 Conclusion

-The Piguet Galland team is here to assist you in embarking on your investment journey.
+The Piguet Galland team will be delighted to support you in your investment journey.

 Annualised performance of discretionary management portfolios since 1 January 2019